PDF conversion problems with Acrobat and Mac Word or PowerPoint 2016

 - In Word, choose Word > Preferences > Security & Privacy and then select the Use Microsoft Online service to open and save certain files preference.

-- In the Save dialog box that appears after you click Create PDF in the Acrobat ribbon, select the Best for printing option, and then click Export.
+- Select Create PDF in the Acrobat ribbon.
+In the Save dialog, select Best for printing, and then select Export.